phaserjs/phaser-ce/README.md

 * BitmapText has a new property `letterSpacing` which accepts a positive or negative number to add / reduce spacing between characters
 * Camera now has new properties `centerX` and `centerY` to get the center of the camera's current viewport
-* Updated Creature runtime (CreatureMeshBone.js and gl-matrix.js). **There were a couple changes to the Phaser.Creature constructor and GameObjectFactory parameters, so you will need to update your game.add.creature call if you use the group parameter.**
+* Updated Creature runtime (CreatureMeshBone.js and gl-matrix.js). **The Phaser.Creature constructor arguments have changed.**
 * Phaser.Creature now has new functions `setMetaData`, `enableSkinSwap`, `disableSkinSwap`, `setActiveItemSwap`, and `removeActiveItemSwap` adding Skin and Item Swapping support for Creature animations

 ### Thanks